It’s a doctor-insurance matter, not your pharmacy

 To determine which drugs are covered by your plan, log in to your insurance carrier’s portal to view their Prescription Drug List (PDL).
 The PDL will also show what pricing tier your drug belongs to.

-Drugs are typically grouped in three to five tiers, and the tier that your medication is in determines your portion of the drug cost.
-The lower the tier, the lower your cost.
+Drugs are typically grouped in three to six tiers, and the tier that your medication is in determines your portion of the drug cost.
+Generally, the lower the tier, the lower your cost.

 |Tier 1||Generic drugs|